langleyfoxall/technologies/quality-assurance/core.md

 The developers should log any bugs found in this phase into JIRA to improve their ratio of bugs they find VS bugs that get through to the QA team/customer.

-#### 2 - Sprint Testing
+#### 2 - Sprint Testing (On the master branch)
 At the end of each sprint the Lead Developer on the project should arrange some time with a member of the QA team to manually test all completed user stories in that sprint.

-They should look to give the

-OLD:
-At the end of each sprint a member of QA team will look to test the code that is pushed to the `staging` branch.
-This is to ensure that it is working and there are not bugs in the relevant area.

-This is more of a Spotlight Check, testing around each change that has been made and near areas that could be affected by this change, this will have a high density of testing to ensure that we catch as many bugs as possible, no matter how small or unlikely the bug appears all bugs must be reported and fixed before the code goes to `staging`.

-QA should look to test all assumptions that were marked as completed in that sprint by the developers.
+They should look to give the functionality a complete test, using any available acceptance criteria provided with the story.
+Testers should also ensure that the UX seems correct, that all inputs are validated correctly and data is retained where appropriate.

-#### 3 - M2P (Production) Testing
+#### 3 - S2P Testing (Staging server)
---NEED TO REWORD--

-Finally, M2P testing is large end to end tests.
-This means that in terms of testing, we start of as a brand new user, with a cleared database (as much as can be cleared), This testing will go through the flows the customer will follow, This will require multiple user type testing such as (Client, Admin, User, Engineer, Ect..), This will span through to an App if the customer has an App, Even if no changes have been made to the App.
-This will ensure that the customer flow will be clear and will be able to with confidence be able to say that this project works.
+Staging to production testing should be focused around the user flow of the system.

+Users should start with a fresh, clear database and work on the journey of the system end-to-end.
+Using the different user types, the tests should ensure that the customers workflow is satisfied from input to output.